KartKrewDev/High-Voltage-Ring/Source/Plugins/UDBScript/docs/htmldoc/docs/Sector.md

 ---
 <span style="float:right;font-weight:normal;font-size:66%">Version: 3</span>
 ### ceilingHighlighted
 If the `Sector`'s ceiling is highlighted or not.
 Will always return `true` in classic modes if the `Sector` is highlighted.
+Read-only.

 ---
 <span style="float:right;font-weight:normal;font-size:66%">Version: 3</span>
 ### ceilingSelected
 If the `Sector`'s ceiling is selected or not.
 Will always return `true` in classic modes if the `Sector` is selected.
+Read-only.

 ---
 ### ceilingSlopeOffset